About

 A Creative Capital grantee in Emerging Fields, her work has been honored by four National Endowment for the Arts Fellowships including one at the Lynchburg African American Cemetery, a National Endowment for the Humanities Fellowship, a Pollock-Krasner Endowed Fellowship, and multiple residencies at Yaddo.
 She has been an Endowed Visiting Professor and Visiting Artist in English, Human Rights, Creative Writing, Music/Composition, Performance, Gender Studies, African-American/Black Diaspora Studies, and Indigenous Studies at several universities including City College of New York, New York University, Colgate College, California College of the Arts, and California State University.

-Her studio is located in New York, and her fieldwork and artistic practice is based in the lands where she was raised – in the US South, Eastern Europe, and Indigenous and US-occupied lands along the US-Mexico border.
-Her work is all based in autobiographical and empirical inhabitations of these sites, amidst communities to which she has extensive personal and ancestral direct experience.
-She continues ongoing forensic and prevention-based work surrounding race, gender, and queerness in these personally relevant human rights hotspots.
+Her studio is located in New York, and her fieldwork and artistic practice is based in the lands where she was raised – in the US South, Eastern Europe, the African diaspora, and Indigenous and US-occupied lands along the US-Mexico border.
+Her work is – crucially – both rooted and branched in autobiographical and empirical inhabitations of these sites, and only amidst communities to which she has extensive personal and ancestral direct experience.
+She continues ongoing forensic and prevention-based work surrounding these areas and nurtures lifelong multi-local commitments.

 “Author and visual artist Wikswo juxtaposes dreamy, surreal prose with shadowed, ambiguous, occluded dreamscapes to haunting effect—heady, euphoric, and full with loss.
 Wikswo’s singular lines strike like the tone of a bell while her beautifully composed images echo the surprising twists of language.
 [Her work] defies genre or distillation and instead takes the reader/viewer on a journey where myth, mystery, and the impossible have never seemed more real.”